-- This is the first class with the students and it is very important to get to know their names.
-Ask the Kinder class teacher for a file with their photos and names.
-Alternatively, prepare a Little Star badge with each student's name on it, which you will pin or stick on them. - Say Hello (Maria) to each student and invite them with gesture to greet you back. - Take the bag and look surprised as you take the puppet out.
-Say Hello, Little Star!
+- This is the first class of the year with the students, and it is very important to get to know their names.
+If you do not know them from the year before, ask the class teacher for a file with their photos and names, or prepare a Little Star badge with each student's name on it, which you will pin or stick on their T-shirt, sweater, or pinafore.
+If you know the group and there are new students, ask the teacher for their photos and names. - Show the Little Star puppet and say Hello, Little Star!

-- Have the puppet greet you and greet it back. - Have the puppet greet the students.
-Invite them to greet the puppet back.
+• Have the Little Star puppet greet you and greet the students.
+Invite them to greet the Little Star puppet back.